Visual impairment: Diagnosis

-It is important that people be examined by someone specializing in low vision care prior to other rehabilitation training to rule out potential medical or surgical correction for the problem and to establish a careful baseline refraction and prescription of both normal and low vision glasses and optical aids.
-Only a doctor is qualified to evaluate visual functioning of a compromised visual system effectively.
+People must be examined by a specialist in low vision care before other rehabilitation training to rule out potential medical or surgical correction for the problem and to establish a careful baseline refraction and prescription of both normal and low vision glasses and optical aids.
+Only a doctor is qualified to evaluate the visual functioning of a compromised visual system effectively.
 The American Medical Association provides an approach to evaluating visual loss as it affects an individual's ability to perform activities of daily living.

 Screening adults who have no symptoms is of uncertain benefit.

 Prevention

 The World Health Organization estimates that 80% of visual loss is either preventable or curable with treatment.
 This includes cataracts, onchocerciasis, trachoma, glaucoma, diabetic retinopathy, uncorrected refractive errors, and some cases of childhood blindness.
-The Center for Disease Control and Prevention estimates that half of blindness in the United States is preventable.
+The Centers for Disease Control and Prevention estimates that half of blindness in the United States is preventable.